Contact Information

 207-774-6278 or vpottie@pslstrive.org

-Our criteria when choosing our son’s program was understanding transition plans, receptive to parental goals, showing (and now proving) a commitment to see Nate succeed, willingness and understanding to work with us through any potential barriers, and most importantly, the immediate connection Nate had to staff and participants.
-We couldn’t be more pleased with the progress our son has made with the PSL Services/STRIVE Day Program
+When we were choosing our son’s program, it was important that the organization understood transition plans, was receptive to parental goals, showed (and continued to prove) their commitment to see Nate succeed, and demonstrated a willingness and understanding to work with us through any barriers.
+Most importantly, there immediate connection between Nate and the staff and participants.
+We couldn’t be more pleased with the progress our son has made with the PSL Services/STRIVE Day Program.

 Janet DiBiase, parent